 Deferred Tax Liability

 Own a business?
 You may need to understand how deferred tax liability works.
 It stems from a “book-tax difference,” which is largely a difference of timing between financial accounting rules and IRS rules.

 Take 5-year depreciation of a business asset as an example of deferred tax liability.
 Accounting rules and IRS rules are different when it comes to depreciation.
 The difference between the tax expense (from financial accounting) and the tax payable (from IRS accounting) tells you whether you have a deferred tax liability or a deferred tax asset.
 If in the future you will pay more to the IRS than the tax expense noted in your books, you have a deferred tax liability.
 This also happens if a business reports less taxable income than the income on their financial statements.

 Your business has a deferred tax asset if less tax will be paid in the future than is due now.
 In other words, a deferred tax asset is the opposite of a deferred tax liability.
 If a company reports more tax revenue than book revenue in the current period, it will “prepay” its taxes.
 That means less taxable income and taxes to pay in the future.
 For example, the calculation for bad debt is different for financial accounting and tax purposes.
 This leads to higher tax payable in the year of the debt and lower taxes in the future.
 That’s a deferred tax asset.

-Whether you’re a business owner or an individual, figuring out your tax liability ahead of time will help you avoid surprises this tax season (extended this year to July 15, 2020).
+Whether you’re a business owner or an individual, figuring out your tax liability ahead of time will help you avoid surprises this tax season.
+The good news is that the IRS has extended the filing deadline for your 2020 returns by one month to May 17.
 Still, the unpredictable nature of taxes is one reason it’s important to keep an emergency fund.
 That way, if your tax liability varies from year to year you’ll have enough to cover the difference.